 - Bi-Yearly Bloodwork: Screens for diabetes/kidney issues.

-- Comfort Tweaks: Orthopedic beds, and ramps for car access.
+- Comfort Tweaks:ย Orthopedic beds and ramps for car access.

 The Cost of Care: Budgeting for the Inevitable